 Today I want to show you a fantastic new rotator cuff exercise that I have been doing.

 I call it the Rotator Cuff Side Plank Exercise.

 I am always looking for ways of doing simple and fun exercises for my clients.
 It might be a modification or a regression on a joint exercise.
 Plus, I always like to do activities that use standard equipment that people already have or can get at a low cost.

 This exercise is perfect for fitting the bill.

 I love using the wall.
 It is an easy piece of equipment everyone has access to, and for almost any bodyweight exercise you do on the floor, you can regress the exercise and perform it on the wall.

 We were looking at how we set up the Rotator Cuff Side Plank exercise.

 Move up against the wall.
 In a traditional side plank, bring the arm just below shoulder height.
 Having it in a position just below shoulder height keeps it away from any pinching in the shoulder joint and decreases the activation of the upper trapezius.

-For the rotator cuff side plank exercise, I bring my arm out to the side about 45 degrees from the body, with my forearm up against the wall and the upper arm in line with the body.
+For the rotator cuff side plank, I bring my arm out to the side about 45 degrees from the body, with my forearm up against the wall and the upper arm in line with the body.

 Here is a Video of the Rotator Cuff Side Plank Exercise:

 Start by slowly lifting yourself away from the wall using your arm to move out until about 70 degrees of shoulder abduction (arm to the side).
 Then you will return to the starting position.

-In the exercise, I am concentrating on the shoulder muscles and the rotator cuff from the start to end position.
-And then, when I go from the end to the starting position, I am eccentrically working the shoulder muscles (deltoid) and rotator cuff muscles (specifically supraspinatus).
+In the exercise, I concentrated on the shoulder muscles and the rotator cuff from start to end.
+And then, when I go from the back to the starting position, I am eccentrically working the shoulder muscles (deltoid) and rotator cuff muscles (specifically supraspinatus).

-It looks like a straightforward exercise, and it is, but it targets the shoulder muscles and rotator cuff muscles.
+It looks like a straightforward , and it is, but it targets the shoulder muscles and rotator cuff muscles.